 Of course, you can just get a taxi to Newark Airport from NYC if you are in a pinch, but I would not recommend it.
 It will cost you whatever the meter reads plus tolls ($10.50 – $15.00) and the Newark surcharge ($17.50).
-Additionally, I would say getting a taxi at Newark Airport back to Manhattan should be your last resort.
+Additionally, I would say getting a taxi from Newark to Manhattan should be your last resort.
 Coming from EWR to the city you will have to use a Newark Taxi instead of an NYC one.
 The fares range $50 to $70 but also be prepared for lots of extra fees like surcharges for using a credit card ($5.50), traveling during rush hour ($5), and for bags over 24 inches.
 The taxi from Newark to Manhattan will also charge you for the toll ($10.50 – $15.00) and of course gratuity is not included.

 Cost: $65 – $105 depending on the time of day and where in Manhattan you are going.